Maxim-Mazurok/google-api-typings-generator/gapi.client.mybusinessbusinessinformation-v1/readme.md

 });

 /*
-Returns the specified location.
+Returns the specified location as last set by the merchant.
+It may not reflect updates from Google or user-generated content that are live on Google Maps.
 */
 await gapi.client.mybusinessbusinessinformation.locations.get({name: 'name'});

 /*
-Looks up all the attributes set for a given location.
+Retrieves attributes for a location as last set by the merchant.
+It may not reflect updates from Google or user-generated content that are live on Google Maps.
 */
 await gapi.client.mybusinessbusinessinformation.locations.getAttributes({
   name: 'name',
 });

 /*
-Gets the version of the specified location, returning a `GoogleUpdatedLocation` that provides the location view as it appears to consumers and masks indicating which fields are different than the merchant's information.
+Returns the specified location as it appears live on Google Maps and Search.
+This consumer-facing view may have been updated by Google or user-generated content and may differ from the merchant's version.
+The returned GoogleUpdatedLocation contains masks that indicate which fields differ from the merchant's information.
 */
 await gapi.client.mybusinessbusinessinformation.locations.getGoogleUpdated({
   name: 'name',